deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 There was silence front and back except for her own heavy breathing… and sobs.

 She couldn’t check on Tom just yet.
 She turned, checked what was going on behind her.
 Spears, Conley, Choi and Cook were all still standing.
 Jamie’s shield had three or four nails sticking out of it and blood was running down Pete’s arm.
-There was a clatter as Spears ejected his magazine and rammed a new on home.
+There was a clatter as Spears ejected his magazine and rammed a new one home.

 Holly was down.